woodfin8/MovieFinder/README.md

 ### Data Extraction

-A python script was created to query The Movie DB and  the OMDb API's.
+A python script was created to query The Movie Database (TMDB) and  the Open Movie Database (OMDB) API's.
 The Movie DB allowed us to retireve a list of movies based on user votes but did not provide us with as much information as OMDb, where we could only seach for movies by title.
 We ran the [OMDB.ipynb](../master/OMDB.ipynb) file to retrieve a list of movies from The Movie DB by vote count.
 We used the "original title" data and created a loop to gather the data for each of the movie titles from OMDb.
 Data was cleaned with pandas, regex and python list comprehension.
 The data collected was exported to a CSV file, and then the CSV file was loaded in a PostgreSQL database using the [SQL_Load.ipynb](../master/SQL_Load.ipynb)

 ### Instructions
 Install the above dependencies.

-You will need to sign up for API keys from The Movie Database (TMDB) at https://www.themoviedb.org/account/signup?language=en-US and the Open Movie Database (OMDB) at http://www.omdbapi.com/apikey.aspx.
+If you choose to extract your own data from OMDB and TMDB, you will need to sign up for API keys from The Movie Database (TMDB) at https://www.themoviedb.org/account/signup?language=en-US and the Open Movie Database (OMDB) at http://www.omdbapi.com/apikey.aspx.
-Create a python file named config2.py.
-Assign your TMDB key to the variable "tmdb_key", assign your OMDB key to the variable "omdb_key" and assign your PostgreSQL password to the variable "pwrd".
+* Create a python file named config2.py.
+* Assign your TMDB key to the variable "tmdb_key", assign your OMDB key to the variable "omdb_key" and assign your PostgreSQL password to the variable "pwrd".
-Run OMDB.ipynb.
+* Run OMDB.ipynb.
 This will first run an API call on the TMDB API.
-The information from this API call will be used to run an API loop on the OMDB API.
-Note that you will need to be an OMDB Pateron to make more than 1,000 API calls/day to their API.
-The data will be stored as a CSV to the data folder.
+The information from this API call will be used to run an API loop on the OMDB API. ***Note that you will need to be an OMDB Pateron to make more than 1,000 API calls/day to their API.
+* The data will be stored as a CSV to the data folder named 'movies.csv'.

+Alternatively, you may load the movies.csv file already provided in the data folder directly into PostgreSQL.
+You will still need a config2.py file with the variable "pwrd" defined as your PostgreSQL password.
-To load the data to your PostgreSQL, run SQL_Load.ipynb.
-Make sure your user name and host name are correct under the variable "rds_connection_string".
+* Whichever you choose. load the movies.csv data to your PostgreSQL, run SQL_Load.ipynb. ***Make sure your user name and host name are correct under the variable "rds_connection_string".
-Run the app.py file in Python Terminal to start the web app.
+* Run the app.py file in Python Terminal to start the web app.

 ## Resources